Spider fighting: Fighting

 Most spider fights are done with a single piece of dried coconut leaf midrib (usually taken from a broom made from such midribs; Cebuano: gungi, Tagalog: walis tingting) or bamboo.
 Spiders are placed at both ends and encouraged to move toward each other and fight.
 The sticks are thin enough to ensure that the spiders have no choice but to meet.
 It is held by one child who ensures that the spiders do not escape by alternately switching grip from one end to the other.
 How a fight ends is agreed upon beforehand.
 Fights to the death will end with one spider being bitten, paralyzed, and swiftly wrapped in silk.
 Non-lethal matches end when one spider falls from the stick (once or several times, depending on the agreement).
 Occasionally, the child holding the stick may need to quickly intervene in a non-lethal fight to prevent the winning spider from eating the losing spider.

-More formal fights, called "kaka derbies" are held in an arena made of two poles connected by a tight string.
+Spider derbies called "kaka" are held in an arena made of two poles connected by a tight string.
 Underneath is a padding (usually polystyrene foam) to ensure that the spiders are not injured in case they fall down.
-A fight that includes large sums of money normally has a referee similar to cockfighting.